vektor8891/deploy-adk-agent-engine/README.md

 ## Troubleshooting

 1. If you encounter authentication issues:
-   - Ensure you're logged in with `gcloud auth login`
+   - Ensure the `GOOGLE_APPLICATION_CREDENTIALS` environment variable points to a valid service account key file
    - Verify your project ID and location in `.env`
+   - Check that the service account has the necessary permissions (`roles/aiplatform.user` and `roles/storage.admin`)
-   - Check that the Vertex AI API is enabled
+   - Ensure the Vertex AI API is enabled

 2. If deployment fails:
    - Check the staging bucket exists and is accessible